Dont have an account?Sign up here

-People choose assisted dying for ‘person centred’ reasons, such as loss of autonomy, not due to external forces or lack of other options and nearly 100% of people assisted to die under the Oregon legislation were enrolled in hospice care.4 We know that around 40% of people who meet the strict safeguards to obtain the life-ending drugs never use them, simply taking comfort from having the option.
+According to the experience in Oregon, people choose assisted dying for ‘person centred’ reasons, such as loss of autonomy, not due to external forces or lack of other options and nearly 100% of people assisted to die under the Oregon legislation were enrolled in hospice care.
+We know that around 40% of people who meet the strict safeguards to obtain the life-ending drugs never use them, simply taking comfort from having the option.

 An assisted dying law gives a dying person choice and comfort, whilst providing better protection.